The states of dreaming and deep sleep are means to achieve unification between the knower and the known.

 The Clear Light distinguishes in:

-This yoga is a method of recognising the clarity and brightness of the mind while sleeping, maintaining a conscious state but devoid of discursive thought, from the moment one loses sensory consciousness until the beginning of the dream activity.
-The practitioner, therefore, trains themselves to maintain a clear presence during sleep, particularly in its initial phase.
-The procedure uses a series of visualisations of the mantric syllables, the vase breathing, and a position known as the lying lion (on the right side, the right hand under the head and the legs slightly bent).
-Slipping into sleep, one remains conscious.
-Thus, bringing the breath into the central channel, the signs of the mirage, of the smoke, of the fireflies, of the light of the butter lamp emerge [12], then the white, red and black apparitions and finally – similar to a cloudless sky – the clear light “Mother” arise, devoid of all distinctive thoughts.
-The yogi gains the vision of the Clear Light union “Mother and Daughter” by recognising this light.
+This yoga serves to identify the clarity and brightness of the mind while in a state of slumber.
+This technique involves maintaining a conscious presence while devoid of discursive thought from the moment one loses sensory consciousness until the beginning of the dream activity.
+The practitioner trains themselves to achieve a clear presence during sleep, particularly in its initial phase, through the use of a series of visualisations of the mantric syllables, the vase breathing, and a position known as the lying lion (on the right side, the right hand under the head and the legs slightly bent).

 Sol Invictus